What we do

 in the profession and has a Bachelor of Commerce degree (1975) from

 the University of Toronto.
-He is a founding director of the Canadian
+He was a founding director of the Canadian

-Institute of Chartered Accountants' board of the Alliance for
+Institute of Chartered Professional Accountants' board of the Alliance for

 certification committee.